maxzintel/devops-example-app/README.md

 ### Staging Deployments: How They Would Work

 This workflow is a lot like the production one, but has some key differences.
-First, its only triggered when changes are made to directories relevant to actually building and deploying the application(s).
+First, its only triggered when changes are made to directories relevant to actually building and deploying the application(s) when a PR is opened against main.
 Next, the deploy job includes a quick script to grab the PR Number to inject it into our Kubernetes resources later.

-To get this working well, we'd need to do a lot on the terraform and infrastructure side.
-The most secure way would be a separate AWS account.
-The thing to focus on when setting up resources here would be maintaining environment parity as much as possible.
+To get this working well, we'd need to do a lot on the terraform/infrastructure side.
+The most secure way would be a separate AWS account and the thing to focus on when setting up resources here would be maintaining environment parity as much as possible.
 This would mean heavy utilization of re-usable modules in terraform for both the prod and staging accounts such that, most (or all) of the time, there is a single point of truth for all settings across both accounts.
 This ensures the staging environments we do test and QA work on are as similar to production as possible, minimizing surprises and maintenance complexity.
+The module would need to create (among other things) an A record, specific to the PR, pointed at the Staging EKS cluster's load balancer for the client and server hosts.

 To implement statefulness we'd again want to focus on parity.
 Here though it is a bit more of a challenge.
 We'd want to setup a (probably daily) cronjob that clones the production database and both trims its data to reduce size anonymizes it somehow.
 There are some tools for this, one my team has used in the past is called Tonic.
 That clone should then be made available to the staging account such that we may create and update daily a 'default' database in the Staging RDS instance.
 Then, using a Terraform module and GitHub workflow, when each environment is staged we would trigger an environment specific database creation for that environment.
 Looking something like this: